weedii/holbertonschool-low_level_programming/preprocessor/README.md

 - A header file that defines a macro named PI as an abbreviation for the token 3.14159265359.
 - File: 1-pi.h

 ---

+2. File name

+- A program that prints the name of the file it was compiled from, followed by a new line.
+- File: 2-main.c

+---